-While it wasn’t difficult to cross, just be aware of where you tires are!
+While it wasn’t difficult to cross, just be aware of where your tires are!
 You end up having to drive higher on the driver’s side.

 The last final push just before reaching the lake was the worst part of the trail we encountered (but more on that after).

 It was absolutely beautiful, and nevermind quiet.
-There’s an island on the lake which also has a metal fire pit, if you happen to canoe or kayak over.
+There’s an island on the lake that also has a metal fire pit if you happen to canoe or kayak over.

 Well after a quick lunch, we decided to head back down.
 I was the first to go, fortunately.
 In the middle of the trail, there’s a large stump.
 On the way up, you have to “jump” over the stump and crawl your way up.

-Well, my friend Kevin with his stock-height Jeep, kept riding the driver side and didn’t hug the passenger side nearest the trees.
-He became high-centered.
+Well, my friend Kevin with his stock-height Jeep, kept riding the driver’s side and didn’t hug the passenger side nearest the trees.
+He became high-centred.
 And stuck.
 Very very stuck.

 Thankfully I had a tow strap in my truck so I hooked it up to my truck and his front bumper.

 He was mega stuck.
-The passenger side of his Jeep couldn’t get any traction, on account of being high-centered on the tree stump in the middle of the path.
+The passenger side of his Jeep couldn’t get any traction, on account of being high-centred on the tree stump in the middle of the path.